 The Peachtree Retail Corridor is characterized by strip retail centers and stand alone commercial buildings.
 The corridor is easily accessible to city residents by car as well as non-city residents traveling through Duluth.
-Vacancy in the corridor is generally low, however as brick and mortar retail continues to compete with online retailers such as Amazon, the City must be prepared to manage higher vacancy rates in the future.
+Vacancy in the corridor is generally low, however as brick and mortar retail continue to compete with online retailers such as Amazon, the City must be prepared to manage higher vacancy rates in the future.
 Due to possible higher levels of vacancy, the City should encourage redeveloping larger shopping centers into mixed-use developments with residential uses and the same or comparable amounts of commercial space.
 Larger tracts of undeveloped land are appropriate for development of low to medium residential with traditional neighborhood design to support retail in the district.

-- Work with building owners to help maintain high occupancy rates through business retention and recruitment. - Continue code compliance efforts to maintain an attractive appearance of shopping centers and buildings. - Encourage more redevelopment and reinvestment in older commercial buildings. - Investigate zoning amendments to allow new types of uses into C-2 zoning district, such as micro breweries and distilleries, in order to keep occupancy levels high. - Investigate zoning amendments to parking requirements when applicable for fast food or other restaurant uses whose business model depends primarily on drive-thru sales. - Encourage large shopping centers to redevelop by reducing large areas of unused parking lots into out-parcels suitable for a mixture of uses.
+- Work with building owners to help maintain high occupancies rates through business retention and recruitment. - Continue code compliance efforts to maintain an attractive appearance of shopping centers and buildings. - Encourage more redevelopment and reinvestment in older commercial buildings.
+Successful examples of this include: Bojangles, Kung Fu Kitchen, Starbucksk etc. - Investigate zoning amendments to allow new types of uses into C-2 zoning district, such as micro breweries and distilleries, in order to keep occupancy levels high. - Invest in landscaping medians on Peachtree Industrial Boulevard. - Encourage large shopping centers to redevelop by reducing large areas of unused parking lots into out-parcels suitable for a mixture of uses. - Rename Peachtree Industrial Boulevard to Peachtree Boulevard.

-BELOW: The Peachtree Retail District (purple) is bordered by the River Green Employment District and the River Residential District.
-The south side of Peachtree Retail adjacent to established suburban neighborhoods.
+BELOW: The Peachtree Retail District (purple) is bordered by the River Green Employment District (green) and the River Residential District (blue).
+The south side of Peachtree Retail adjacent to established suburban neighborhoods (grey).